parscoding/PPTP/README.md

 # PPTP
-PPTP Linux Auto Installer for Linux Distribution
+Full PPTP CentOS 6.x Auto Installer

-i will get you many installer that can using for CentOS/Ubuntu/Debian.
+Successfully Tested on CentOS 6.8 x64

+Features :
+1. Updating CentOS
+2. Set IP Tables Rules
+3. Installing PPTP

+Anyone can Develop this Installer for other Linux Distributions, Then send for me to Put here.